jcwestover/cse251/week08/team/team.md

 ![](../../banner.png)

-# 08 Team: Using Multiprocessing Semaphores, Queue, and List
+# 08 Team: Using Multiprocessing Queue and List

 ## Overview